Toyota Stadium (Texas): Concerts

 In August 2008, the stadium hosted the heavy metal/hard rock festival tour Ozzfest.
-It has regularly hosted concerts by Jimmy Buffett.
+It had regularly hosted concerts by Jimmy Buffett.
 It was also the site for several editions of Edgefest organized by former Dallas alternative rock station KDGE.

 Notable concerts

 Dr. Pink Field

 North of the main stadium is Dr. Pink Field, a mini-stadium named after former Frisco doctor Dr. Erwin G. Pink.
 The field is used for Frisco ISD high school football and soccer.

 Dr. Pink Field formerly hosted games for the Frisco Griffins Rugby Club.
 The Griffins drew an attendance of a few hundred people per game.